peter-sarazin/books-db/README.md

 There is a small sample of data provided as insert statements.

-books.sql is the database creation scipt generated from MySQL Workbench.
+books.sql is the database creation script generated from MySQL Workbench.

 <img src="books-data-model.png">